zxinxbb/apprentice-boot-camp-fundamentals-2/docs/_posts/0000-01-03-refactoring.md

 Extract some methods

+Aim is to get comfortable with the extract method refactor

 * Do not break ThingyTest
 * **ONLY** use extract method
   *  Mac: ‘⌥ ⌘ M’ (i.e. ‘option command M’)